-I’m a sound-based artist from Australia, working across notated and graphic composition, free improvisation, sound-art, and interdisciplinary art.
+I’m an Australian composer, multi-instrumentalist, and multimedia artist.
+I work across notated and graphic composition, free improvisation, sound-art, and interdisciplinary art.

 Composing

-My work grows out of an interest in how different ways of making can speak to one another, and in finding creative approaches that feel genuinely collaborative, exploratory, and grounded in the people and places around me.
-For my compositions, this takes the form of colourful, texturally driven works of hybrid notation that embrace vivid visuals, semantic play, and performer improvisation.
+My work grows out of an interest in how different ways of making can speak to one another, and in finding creative approaches that feel genuinely collaborative, playful, and grounded in the people and places around me.
+This takes shape in my compositions as stylistically broad, often texturally driven works that blend traditional and alternative notation types to embrace more complex visual, semantic, and ethical dimensions into the process.

 Performing